Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 #### Analysis
+The reuslts reveal a significant insight that about half the users (50%) that cancelled their product subscriptions did so because they found the product to be too expensive.
+Thus, the business would need to reconsider it's future pricing startegies in efforts to reduce the customer churn.

 ### Notifying the sales team of an important business change
 The VP of Sales wants to notify all the managers who have direct reports in the sales department regarding an important business chnage that will affect the sales team.